jaxankey/Virtual-Game-Table/README.md

 Each of these games illustrate the functionalities of the main workhorse code in `browser.js` and `server.js`.
 So, if you're interested in writing your own games, I recommend playing with these to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
 In particular, I would monkey with `minimal/game.js` first, since it's by far the simplest (see below)!
 Then check out `checkers`, `chess`, and (quite complex) `poker` or `puerto-rico`.

+## Known issues
+ * Firefox on Linux has horrible rendering speed that can grind to a halt, likely due to the webGL context being immediately lost for some reason, or the browser thinking things are not hardware accelerated.
+Recommend using chrome on Linux.

 ## Here to Help
 Feel free to pester me if something isn't clear.
 I will likely be a bit slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.